-Contribution of regional committees and thematic groups to the global geospatial information agenda
+Decision 6/101 Contribution of regional committees and thematic groups to the global geospatial information agenda

-(a) Noted with satisfaction the full establishment of all five regional technical committees of the United Nations Global Geospatial Information Management, bringing rich and important regional perspectives to the consideration of global geospatial issues, and expressed its appreciation for the high level of their engagement with and active contributions to the work of the Committee of Experts at the global level;

-(b) Noting that a plenary meeting of each of the regional committees will be convened in the coming months, encouraged the strengthening of interregional collaborations between relevant working groups and tasks and of linkages with their respective regional commissions and with regional statistical committees;

-(c) Congratulated the Regional Committee of United Nations Global Geospatial Information Management for Asia and the Pacific and the Regional Committee of United Nations Global Geospatial Information Management for the Americas for their successful transition from the regional cartographic conferences to the regional architecture of the United Nations Global Geospatial Information Management;

-(d) Noted with appreciation the significant efforts of the Government of Ethiopia, the Regional Committee of United Nations Global Geospatial Information Management for Africa and the Economic Commission for Africa in convening the highly successful fourth High-level Forum on United Nations Global Geospatial Information Management, held in Addis Ababa from 20 to 22 April 2016, and the issuance of the Addis Ababa Declaration on Geospatial Information Management towards Good Land Governance for the 2030 Agenda;

-(e) Expressed its appreciation for the efforts towards increased regional cooperation and the important focus on capacity development, including the Caribbean project led by Mexico and the Pacific Geospatial and Surveying Council supported by the Regional Committee for Asia and the Pacific, and recognized that more needs to be done to increase and strengthen capacity development and regional cooperation in geospatial information management;
+- (a) Noted with satisfaction the full establishment of all five regional committees of UN-GGIM, bringing rich and important regional perspectives to the consideration of global geospatial issues, and appreciated their high engagement with and active contributions to the work of the Committee at the global level. - (b) Noting that each of the regional committee plenary meetings will be convened in the coming months, encouraged the strengthening of inter-regional collaborations between relevant working groups and tasks, linkages with their respective UN regional commissions, and with UN regional statistical committees. - (c) Congratulated the regional committees for Asia and the Pacific and the Americas for their successful transition from the Regional Cartographic Conferences to the UN-GGIM regional architecture. - (d) Noted with appreciation the significant efforts of the government of Ethiopia, UN-GGIM: Africa and the UN Economic Commission for Africa in convening the highly successful Fourth High-level Forum on UN-GGIM in Addis Ababa, Ethiopia in April 2016, and the issuance of the Addis Ababa Declaration on Geospatial Information Management Towards Good Land Governance for the 2030 Agenda. - (e) Appreciated the efforts in increased regional cooperation and the important focus on capacity development, including the Caribbean Project led by Mexico and the Pacific Geospatial and Surveying Council supported by UN-GGIM-AP, however recognized that more needs to be done in order to increase and strengthen capacity development and regional cooperation in geospatial information management.

-(f) Welcomed the three reports of the thematic groups (the Joint Board of Geospatial Information Societies, the United Nations Global Geospatial Information Management Academic Network and the United Nations Global Geospatial Information Management Private Sector Network), and expressed its appreciation for their valuable contributions and commitment to Member States, the Committee's programme of work and the global geospatial information agenda;

-(g) Noting that the 2030 Agenda calls for stronger public-private partnerships in order for new data sources and technologies to be harnessed, agreed to the establishment of the Academic Network and the Private Sector Network, and requested both networks to clarify and refine their terms of reference, taking into account all comments from the Committee, and thereafter to submit their revised terms of reference to the Bureau for its consideration and endorsement.
+- (f) Welcomed the three reports from the thematic groups (Joint Board of Geospatial Information Societies (JBGIS), Academic Network and Private Sector Network) and expressed its appreciation for their valuable contributions and commitment to Member States, the Committee's programme of work, and the global geospatial agenda. - (g) Noting that the 2030 Agenda calls for stronger public-private partnerships in order for new data sources and technologies to be harnessed, agreed to the establishment of the Academic Network and the Private Sector Network, requested both Networks to clarify and refine their Terms of Reference taking into account all comments from the Committee, and thereafter submit to the Bureau their revised Terms of Reference for the Bureau's consideration and endorsement.

-Global geodetic reference frame
+Decision 6/102: Global geodetic reference frame

-(a) Welcomed the report of the working group on the global geodetic reference frame and associated development of the road map on the global geodetic reference frame presented by the working group, and commended the working group for its considerable work and achievements and broad consultations;

-(b) Endorsed the road map for the global geodetic reference frame as a principle-based briefing document for national Governments, and in this regard:

-(i) Commended the efforts of the working group to balance the technical geodetic detail with relevant means for determining policy consideration and implementation;

-(ii) Acknowledged the aim of the road map to address five key elements of action relating to the development and sustainability of the global geodetic reference frame, namely geodetic infrastructure; data sharing, policies, standards and conventions; education, training and capacity-building; communication and outreach; and governance;
+- (a) Welcomed the report and associated development of the road map on the global geodetic reference frame as presented by the Global Geodetic Reference Frame Working Group and commended the Working Group on their considerable work and achievements and broad consultations. - (b) Endorsed the road map for the global geodetic reference frame as a principlebased briefing document for national governments, and in this regard: - i.
+Commended its efforts to balance the technical geodetic detail with relevant and influential means for policy consideration and implementation; - ii.
+Acknowledged the aims of the road map to address five key elements of action relating to the development and sustainability of the global geodetic reference frame, namely: geodetic infrastructure; data sharing, policies, standards and conventions; education, training and capacity building; communication and outreach; and governance; and